 My theory?
 It’s the experience they provide — not the food — that keeps the restaurant in business.
-Based on Ariely’s observations, my guess is that a large part of the widespread desire to dine at Rao’s is a result of its exclusivity.
+Based on Ariely’s observations, my guess is that a large reason why so many people want to dine at Rao’s is because of its exclusivity.
 Would so many people really want to go if it weren’t so hard to get a table at?

-High expectations (resulting from the exclusive nature of the restaurant) lead to positive, enjoyable experiences for those who are lucky enough to dine at Rao’s.
+The exclusive nature of the restaurant creates high expectations, and in turn, positive experiences for those who are lucky enough to dine at Rao’s.

 What You Can Do

-Create positive expectations for your consumers, and positive experiences will most likely result.
+Create positive expectations for your customers, and positive experiences will most likely result.

-Human beings are visual creatures — and as much as we may try not to, we all judge books by their covers.
-Presentation is therefore another crucial aspect to creating positive expectations.
+Presentation is also crucial to creating positive expectations.
+Human beings are visual creatures, and as much as we may try not to, we all judge books by their covers.

-On your website, this could mean creating a seamless website experience.
-I don’t know about you, but I’m much more likely to trust a brand with a beautiful, easy-to-use website than one that is confusing and cluttered.
-If your company sells a product, think about how it’s packaged.
-Apple’s packaging, for instance, is so simplistically beautiful that just opening the box is an exciting experience (for me, at least!).
+If your company sells a product, put thought into the packaging.
+Apple’s packaging, for instance, is so simplistically beautiful that just opening the box is exciting (for me, at least!).

 Bottom line?
-Consider pricing your product or service higher (as long as the price can be justified by either a stellar experience, an amazing product, or both), while also focusing on aesthetically pleasing presentation and fantastic, descriptive copywriting that pulls your readers in.
+Consider pricing your product or service higher (as long as the price can be justified by either a stellar experience, an amazing product, or both), while also focusing on aesthetically pleasing presentation and on-brand, descriptive copywriting that draws your readers in.

-If you do all of this, you will likely increase expectations and thereby bring about a more positive experience for your consumers.
+If you do all of this, you’re likely to increase expectations and bring about a more positive experience for your customers.

 People Mistrust Brands

-Unfortunately, many companies lead consumers to believe that something is free of charge, only to charge them later on with hidden costs that were not stated upfront.
-Because marketers have done this sort of thing repeatedly over the years, consumers have become more and more distrustful of brands.
+Unfortunately, many companies lead customers to believe that something is free of charge, only to charge them later on with hidden costs that weren’t stated upfront.
+Because marketers have done this sort of thing repeatedly over the years, customers have become more and more distrustful of brands.

 What You Can Do

-If you are giving away a free product or service — but there is a catch — then state that upfront, instead of in tiny font where it’s barely visible.
-This will increase your credibility as a brand and will result in fewer angry customers.
+If you’re giving away a free product or service — but there’s some sort of catch — then make that clear.
+Don’t put it in tiny font where it’s barely visible.

-But you don’t have to post your salaries online to be transparent.
-Southwest Airlines held a campaign called “Transfarency” (that’s right, with an “f”), where their goal was to show customers that they did not believe in tacking on hidden costs.
+For example, Southwest Airlines held a campaign called “Transfarency” (that’s right, with an “f”), where their goal was to show customers that they didn’t believe in tacking on hidden costs.

-Whatever you do, don’t just say that you are open and honest.
+Whatever you do, don’t just say that you’re open and honest.
 Show your consumers.
 Prove it to them.

 Lastly, be sure to respond to customer complaints or inquiries immediately and again, provide customers with that 30-day money-back guarantee.

 Remember that once trust is gone, it’s difficult to regain.
-So be honest and open with your consumers from the get-go, and you will be rewarded in the end with their loyalty.
+So be honest and open with your customers from the get-go, and your brand will be rewarded in the end with their loyalty.

-When it comes down to it, people often don’t know what they want.
-Moreover, the decisions that they make on a day-to-day basis often have no rational motive.
-One thing that people do know they want is honesty and transparency from the brands that they engage with.
+The decisions that your customers make on a day-to-day basis often have no rational motive.
+One thing that they do know they want is honesty and transparency.

 So what does that mean for marketers?

-For one, you can facilitate the decision-making process for your consumers by subtly leading them in the direction that you want them to take.
+For one, you can facilitate the decision-making process for your customers by subtly leading them in the direction that you want them to take.

-Finally, through higher pricing and outstanding presentation, design and copywriting, you can create high expectations around your product or service, and thereby cultivate positive experiences for your consumers.
+Finally, through higher pricing and outstanding presentation, design and copywriting, you can create high expectations around your product or service, and thereby cultivate positive experiences for your customers.